-Washi Tape Nail Art is an easy way to step up your manicure, and the best part is that no special techniques are required!
+Washi Tape Nail Art is an easy way to get creative with your manicure!
+And the best part is that no special techniques are required for this fun washi tape idea!

 I love nail art.
 It’s such a fun way to add a unique touch to a manicure.